Neumorphism: The art of shadow and light

 One of the most interesting things about neumorphism is that it draws from both skeuomorphism and other massively popular styles, such as flat design.
 Yes, both of those are opposite to each other — and neumorphism falls somewhere in between.

 Neumorphism is all about subtle contrast and solid colors.
 But how can we create an interface that delivers a wow-factor without any flashy elements?
-In neumorphism, it’s all in the use of shadowing and light.
+The answer lurks in the shadows.
+It’s not just a single, flat shadow — it’s a dance between inner and outer shadows, creating the illusion of elements being gently “pushed” in and “pulled” out from the background.

 You’ll want to ensure your background and components’ color works well in solid form, as you’ll need to apply this same color all around the UI design.
 For the shadow game to work, your background can’t be fully black or plain white.

-You’ll need some sort of color, in order for the shadow to deliver on the visual trick.
-Once you have the main color, you can then look for two shadows: dark and light shadow.
+Some color will be needed for the shadow to deliver on the visual trick.
+Once you have the main color, you can then look for two shadows: dark and light.
+To do this, a single, designated light source is the key to maintaining a sense of order and uniformity throughout your design.

 Neumorphic cards are different from other design styles that we are familiar with such as cards in Material Design, for example, because they don’t look like they are floating.
 There is no shadow to create that floating effect, not even when the user hovers above that card.